 - michaelhyatt.com (Michael Hyatt)

 - neilpatel.com (Neil Patel)

 - It’s quick – you don’t have to agonise about what to name your site/blog.

 - You’ve got plenty of future flexibility, if you want to change what you write about – your site can be about pretty much anything (take a look at how different michaelhyatt.com and jfpenn.com are).

 - By registering your name, you prevent anyone else getting hold of it and potentially establishing a competing or confusing brand.

 - Your name may well not be available, especially if it’s a fairly common name.

 - Building your brand and website around your own name can make it harder to take on help (e.g. additional writers) in the future.

-- You’ll probably struggle to ever sell your website (not particularly applicable if this is going to be your author site, but a consideration for bloggers).
+- You’ll probably struggle to ever sell your website.
 You may, of course, be able to sell the domain name to someone with the same name as you!

 - You may potentially be faced with changing your name or renaming your blog in the future (e.g. if you get married or divorced and want to go by a different name as a result).